George Elder (baseball): Personal life

-Elder spent later years as a Los Angeles County sheriff's deputy and as a bailiff in a court in Santa Monica, California.
+Elder spent his later years as a Los Angeles County sheriff's deputy and as a bailiff in a court in Santa Monica, California.

 He was later married to Helen Bennett.
-He was married a second time, in 1985, to Mary Ann.
+Elder was married a second time, in 1985, to Mary Ann.
 He started training horses with his wife Mary Ann.
 In 2005 they moved to Fruita, Colorado, where they lived as of 2020.
 He turned 100 in March 2021.

 Following the death of Eddie Robinson on October 4, 2021, Elder became the oldest living former major league baseball player.
 He died in Fruita, Colorado, on July 7, 2022, at the age of 101.